Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror

-The same result and the spatial distribution of quantum gravitational levels of ultracold neutrons in the spatial region II we may obtain by following the quasi--classical approximation of quantum mechanics \cite{Davydov1965}.
-In the quasi--classical approximation of quantum mechanics the maximal number of quantum gravitational states of ultracold neutrons in the spatial region $0 \le z \le h_{\rm II}$ is defined by
+The same result, along with the spatial distribution of quantum gravitational levels in region II, can be obtained using the quasi-classical approximation of quantum mechanics~\cite{Davydov1965}.
+In this approximation, the maximal number of quantum gravitational states of ultracold neutrons in the spatial region \( 0 \le z \le h_{\rm II} \) is given by:

-where $p(z) = \sqrt{2 m g^2 (h_{\rm II} - z)} = \sqrt{h_{\rm II} - z}/\ell^{3/2}$ is the classical momentum of ultracold neutrons.
+where \( p(z) = \sqrt{2 m g^2 (h_{\rm II} - z)} = \sqrt{h_{\rm II} - z}/\ell^{3/2} \) is the classical momentum of ultracold neutrons.

-Using Eq.(\ref{eq:14}) we may define the spatial distribution of quantum gravitational levels in the spatial region II.
-We get
+Using Equation~(\ref{eq:14}), we can determine the spatial distribution of quantum gravitational levels in region II.
+This yields: